-The College's Sexual Assault and Sexual Violence (www.humber.ca/policies/sexual-assault-and-sexual-violence-policy) policy sets out the policy and response protocol to sexual violence, and ensures that those who experience sexual violence are believed and that their rights are respected.
+The College's Sexual Assault and Sexual Violence policy sets out the policy and response protocol to sexual violence, and ensures that those who experience sexual violence are believed and that their rights are respected.
 The policy also discusses the College's process of investigation that protects the rights of individuals and holds individuals who have committed an act of sexual violence accountable.

-4.1.
-Resident students are expected to abide by the expectations outlined in the College's Sexual Assault & Sexual Violence policy.
+- 4.1.
+Resident students are expected to abide by the expectations outlined in the College's Sexual Assault and Sexual Violence policy. - 4.2.

-4.2.
 Before engaging in sexual activity, Resident students are expected to ensure that they have clear and affirmative consent, the voluntary agreement to engage in the sexual activity in question.
 Additional "consent" information is outlined in the College's Sexual Assault and Sexual Violence policy.